iesdocs/TraininigAndOnboarding/topics/best_practices.md

+# Tips

-# Bookmap or map?
+## Bookmap or map?

 Basically, if there isn't a strict requirement on the layout of a PDF output, <bookmap> or <map> doesn't make difference.

 What differs the bookmap from the map is the prefix "book-" in <bookmap>.
 In other words, as a larger container, <bookmap> supports richer supporting elements and attributes.

+- Bookmap: container for book, webhelp, etc. Rich support in elements and attributes that wraps the topicrefs
+- Map: smaller container for book, webhelp, etc.

-Here's a sample of a bookmap:
+### An example of a bookmap:

     <?xml version="1.0" encoding="utf-8"?>
     <!DOCTYPE bookmap PUBLIC "-//OASIS//DTD DITA BookMap//EN" "bookmap.dtd">